unixbigot/Flat-Mate/README.markdown

 MOSFET control may be used to cut off supply to protect the battery from over-discharge.

+It is particularly applicable for multi-cell Lithium-ion Polymer (LiPo) packs, which are easily ruined if over-discharged.

-It is intended for use in high power applications such as lighting, robotics and power tools where a charged SLA or LiPo battery is discharged in the presence of a human operator.
+It is intended for use in high power applications such as portable lighting, robotics and power tools where a charged SLA or LiPo battery is discharged in the presence of a human operator.
 The first deployment was for a high-power bicycle headlamp.
 Design was inspired by the simple state-of-charge indicators present on some electric bicycles.

 The advantage over existing inexpensive "off the shelf" protection circuits is that this circuit gives a visual indication of